tesonet/android-party/README.md

 ## Implementation

+- for first time i was concentrated on separating and publishing libraries, and lost focus on UI, i changed it now.

 - Login added.
 - For data fetching Retrofit with Moshi and RX adapter is used.
 - Few logos svg are invalid for android studio import.